Made with creamy pumpkin and sweetened with maple syrup, these Vegan Pumpkin Cornbread Muffins are sure to be a hit this holiday season!

 - In a large bowl mix together the pumpkin puree, non-dairy milk, maple syrup, sugar, and thickened flax eggs.

-- In a separate bowl, whisk together the dry ingredients, from the cornmeal to the nutmeg.
+- In a separate bowl, whisk together the dry ingredients, from the corn flour to the nutmeg.

 - Add the wet ingredients and the oil to the dry ingredients and stir until combined.

-- Divid the batter among the 12 muffin cups so that they are filled to the brim.
+- Divide the batter among the 12 muffin cups so that they are filled to the brim.